getnelson/nelson/docs/src/hugo/content/documentation/cli.md

 /consul-template/templates/nelson8021968182946245276.template: parse: template: :3: unterminated quoted string
 ```

-At the time of writing, Nelson only support rendering and linting Consul templates; however, since the underlying template engine executed via Docker, linting could be extended to support any engine for which a Docker container and command set can be provided.
+At the time of writing, Nelson only support rendering and linting Consul templates; however, since the underlying template engine is executed via Docker, linting could be extended to support any engine for which a Docker container and command set can be provided.

 ### Proofing Blueprints